Glossary of Terms

 Tax Return Transcript: The official receipt of tax return processing from the IRS.
 A transcript is available based on calendar year.
 Visit the IRS- Get Transcript page to request your tax year transcript.

 Title IV Eligible: Determines if the student and the institution are eligible to receive federal need-based financial aid.
 Basic eligibility criteria include demonstrated financial need, enrollment in an eligible degree program, U.S. citizenship or eligible non-citizenship, and more.
-Please visit this helpful graphic to determine if you are eligible.
+Please visit this helpful webpage to determine if you are eligible.